Tag Archives: pediatrics

 Young children love it when you swing them by the arms.
 Unfortunately, this act and other seemingly harmless ones can lead to nursemaid’s elbow—a common injury where the elbow slips out of its joint.
 Often seen in children aged 1 to 4 years, this injury can also occur in babies.
 Young children are especially susceptible […]

 You are walking hand-in-hand with your four-year-old when a skateboarder comes charging around the corner.
 You yank your child out of harm’s way, but she instantly howls in pain, clutches her arm and seems unable to bend it.
-She may have incurred “nursemaid’s elbow”, a dislocation of the joint commonly seen in children (more often […]
+She may have incurred “nursemaid’s elbow.”
+What is Nursemaid’s Elbow?
+Nursemaid’s elbow, also known as radial head […]